gitlabhq/gitlabhq/doc/user/project/merge_requests/code_quality.md

 For instance, consider the following workflow:

-1. Your backend team member starts a new implementation for making certain feature in your app faster
+1. Your backend team member starts a new implementation for making a certain feature in your app faster
 1. With Code Quality reports, they analyze how their implementation is impacting the code quality
 1. The metrics show that their code degrade the quality in 10 points
 1. You ask a co-worker to help them with this modification